 The Office of Central Advising is located at 125 Taylor Center.
 Students with advising questions may call the center at 334-244-3969 or email at centraladvising@aum.edu.
-Advisors in this office are able to assist students with basic advising and registration questions or might help students locate and connect with their assigned advisor.
-Students must meet with the advisor assigned to them based on their major in order to receive their PIN.
+Advisors in this office are able to assist students with basic advising and registration-related questions or can help students locate and connect with their assigned advisor.
+Students must meet with the advisor assigned to them based on their major in order to receive their PIN for registration.

 Students should be aware that pre-professional curricula (e.g., pre-medicine, pre-pharmacy, pre-law) are not majors.
-Individuals completing one of these curricula will be required to declare a separate major (biology, chemistry, political science, etc.).
+Individuals completing one of these curricula are required to declare a major (biology, chemistry, political science, etc.) at which point they can indicate their intended concentration.
 Academic advisors who work with students in pre-professional programs will help guide students through this process.